tus/tusd/docs/hooks.md

     },

     // RejectUpload will cause the upload to be rejected and not be created during
-    // POST request.
-This value is only respected for pre-create hooks.
-For other hooks,
+    // POST/PATCH request.
+This value is only respected for pre-create and pre-resume hooks.
-    // it is ignored.
-Use the HTTPResponse field to send details about the rejection
+    // For other hooks, it is ignored.
+Use the HTTPResponse field to send details
-    // to the client.
+    // the rejection to the client.
     "RejectUpload": false,

     // ChangeFileInfo can be set to change selected properties of an upload before